-Ajax Fire and Emergency Services is made up of six distinct divisions:
+Ajax Fire and Emergency Services is made up of five distinct divisions:

 - Administration